shinwookim/website/teaching/CS0449-2241/CHistory.md

 subtitle: "by Dennis M. Ritchie"
 ---
 {%marginnote "source" "This electronic reprint was retrieved from Bell Labs.
 See the original [here](https://www.bell-labs.com/usr/dmr/www/chist.html)."%}
 {%marginnote "Copyright" "**Copyright 1993 Association for Computing Machinery, Inc.**<br>This electronic reprint made available by the author as a courtesy.
-For further publication rights contact ACM or the author.
-This article was presented at Second History of Programming Languages conference, Cambridge, Mass., April, 1993.
+For further publication rights contact ACM or the author." %}
+{% marginnote "presented" "This article was presented at Second History of Programming Languages conference, Cambridge, Mass., April, 1993.
 It was then collected in the conference proceedings: *History of Programming Languages  2nd ed.
 Thomas J. Bergin, Jr. and Richard G. Gibson, Jr. ACM Press (New York) and Addison-Wesley (Reading, Mass), 1996*; ISBN: `0-201-89502-1`."%}

 ```